OllyLW/OllyLW/README.md

 ### Hi there 👋

+My name is Oliver and I am currently undertaking a Skills Bootcamp in Software Engineering.

+I qualified with an undergraduate degree in Law and, having worked in the sector post graduation, have decided to change career path into the world of tech!

+I have always been passionate about technology and the advancements which are constantly taking place so I am very excited to embark upon a career in the tech sector.

 <!--
 **OllyLW/OllyLW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.